rajyraman/Dataverse-LINQPad-Driver/README.md

 <img src="images/dataverse%20samples.png" alt="Dataverse Sample" />

 I highly recommend that you purchase [LINQPad Premium](https://www.linqpad.net/Purchase.aspx), as you get both Intellisense and Debugging capability.
 It is great for quick PoCs and experimentation.
+I currently get a free Premium licence as a Microsoft MVP, but I had paid for Premium licence even before I became a Microsoft MVP.

 # Calling Dataverse API